Sen Dog: Personal life

-In the 1980s, Sen Dog was affiliated with a Bloods gang set known as "Neighborhood Family", and later introduced B-Real into the set before B-Real was shot in the lung in 1988.
-Sen Dog is known to be an avid marijuana smoker and Cypress Hill has made songs about the use of marijuana, including "Legalize it", "I Wanna Get High" and "Hits from the Bong".
-Sen Dog and B-Real were childhood friends and Sen Dog gave B-Real his first joint when Sen Dog was 17 years old.
+In the 1980s, Sen Dog was affiliated with a Bloods gang set known as "Neighborhood Family", and later introduced his friend and later bandmate, B-Real into the set before B-Real was shot in the lung in 1988.
+Sen Dog is known to be an avid marijuana smoker and Cypress Hill has made songs about the use of marijuana, including “ Stoned is the Way of the Walk”, "Legalize it", "I Wanna Get High" and "Hits from the Bong".
+Sen Dog gave B-Real his first joint when Sen Dog was 17 years old.
 In an interview with Entertainment Weekly Sen Dog said, "Pot got a bad name with the flower children of the '60s, and then all these hard drugs came in, and people started dropping like flies.
 Today, people want to get high on something that's not going to give them a heart attack, like speed or crack."

 Reyes and former Slayer drummer Dave Lombardo are childhood friends who attended the same high school.

 He is the older brother of Mellow Man Ace (born Ulpiano Sergio Reyes).
+Reyes currently resides in Las Vegas, Nevada.